Photo found several places with no photographer credit. |

 Occasionally stopping to look my direction, much the way an intelligent dog looks for approval, it seemed to want me to watch, and so, I did.
 Turning and jinking, its ears redirected it faster and faster, until suddenly, it froze.
 Motionless and focused, it appeared as statue of an animal living its life.

-On display was a healthy body so slender a person unused to foxes may believe it sick.
-Its rakish head and tapered ears juxtaposed the other end.
-Round, fluffy, and long, its tail so attractive people once nearly wiped its predecessors from the Earth in pursuit of it.
-Today though, this fox was the featured piece in an outdoor art museum, a refuge for wonderful things.
+attractive people once nearly wiped its predecessors from the Earth in pursuit of it.
+Today though, this fox was the featured piece in

+it went sharply about its target.
+Then, for the briefest second, it froze again.
 Having rocketed after its target, over a short bank, I could see the top of its head as it jerked its muzzle free from the ground.
 Did it have something?
 I could only hope, but expected it to trot away without knowing.

 Instead, the fox reaffirmed my belief.
 Somehow we had communicated, or at least understood enough about each other to leave the other alone.
 Lifting up its head, looking back at me from over the bank, it took four spritely steps to level ground to show me the prize.
 Draping from its mouth was a mole.